tlienart/Xranklin.jl/docs/syntax/basics.md

   [JuliaLang website](https://julialang.org)
 }

-It can be convenient to link multiple times to the same location in which case you can define a reference by writing `[Name Of Reference]: location` on a dedicated line and use the reference by specifying `[Name Of Reference]` somewhere in the text:
+Sometimes you'll want to link several time to the same location in which case it is convenient to define a _reference_ by writing `[Name Of Reference]: location` on a dedicated line and use the reference by specifying `[Name Of Reference]` somewhere in the text:

 \showmd{